SeanPie/SpatialData/ProjectNotes.md

 #Downloaded fastq data from NCBI SRA database using parallel
     parallel wget https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR156548{}/SRR156548{} ::: 44 45 46 47 48
-        #Downloads read data from 5 samples from the paper, 1 control mouse and 4 experimental mice
+#Downloaded read data is from 5 samples from the paper, 1 control mouse and 4 experimental mice

 #Make directories for each tissue sample and move each fastq run to the right folder
     mkdir {4hours,12hours,2days,6weeks,sham}